jlwakeley/ClassiTag/README.md

 1. `directory_path`: The path to the directory containing the images.
 2. `classification`: The classification type to be applied as an overlay (`UNCLASSIFIED`, `CUI`, or `SECRET`).

+Note: If you use CLU arguments, the GUI will not appear.

 To add classification overlays to images in a directory, use the following command:

 ```bash